refinedev/refine/documentation/docs/advanced-tutorials/multi-tenancy/strapi.md

 ## Create Collections

-We created three collections on Strapi as store, product and order and added a relation between them.
+We created three collections on Strapi as store, product, and order and added a relation between them.
 For detailed information on how to create a collection, you can check [here](https://docs.strapi.io/developer-docs/latest/getting-started/quick-start.html).

 `Stores`